-Heat will transfer from the hot plate through the substrate into the sessile droplet due to the temperature difference between the hot substate base and droplet surface as shown in Fig. 3 (a).
-When the droplet is deposited on the hot substrate, heat will transfer from the hot plate through the substrate into the droplet.
-This heat transfer process will result in the temperature increase of the droplet and accelerate the heat and mass transfer between the droplet and the ambient air.
+When a droplet is deposited on the hot substrate, heat will transfer from the hot plate through the micro-structured substrate into the sessile droplet due to the temperature difference between the hot substate base and the droplet surface as shown in Fig. 3 (a).
+This heat transfer process will result in the temperature increase inside the droplet and accelerate the heat and mass transfer between the droplet and the ambient air.
 The energy balance equation of the droplet can be derived as: